 Universidad Ana G. Méndez - Carolina Campus (UAGM - Carolina Campus) is a private non-profit institution of higher education and a component of the Sistema Universitario Ana G. Méndez.
 Its main campus is located in Carolina, and three off-campus locations in Puerto Rico are located in Cabo Rojo, Barceloneta and Santa Isabel.
-UAGM-Carolina Campus has three branch campuses in the state of Florida: Metro Orlando campus located in Orlando, South Florida campus located in Miami Lakes, and Tampa Bay campus located in Tampa.
+UAGM-Carolina Campus has one branch campus in the state of Florida: Metro Orlando campus located in Orlando.
 The UAGM - Carolina Campus is in the Eastern part of the island.
 It has a suburban campus of over 21 acres, and its modern and spacious buildings provide an ideal atmosphere for the learning experience.

 A professionally oriented institution, UAGM-Carolina Campus offers postsecondary certificate programs, associate degrees, baccalaureate programs, and master programs, in the areas of business, culinary arts, tourism, science and technology, education, social work, criminal justice and criminology.
-Founded in 1949, as Puerto Rico Junior College, it continued to mature into a four-year institution in 1992 as Colegio Universitario del Este and finally evolving into a university in 2001 as UAGM - Carolina Campus.
+Founded in 1949, as Puerto Rico Junior College, it continued to mature into a fouryear institution in 1992 as Colegio Universitario del Este and finally evolved into a university in 2001 as UAGM - Carolina Campus.